 To us, endogenic systems are a sign and symbol that our existence in itself is not "wrong" and it is not just simply a "reaction" to something.
 It's not a dysfunction.
 Don't get us wrong; that it's a positive survival trait in the face of extraordinarily difficult circumstances is indisputable.
 But we're no longer abused, and endogenic systems are proof that our plurality has NOT outlived its usefulness in our lives.
 That being multiple is in and of itself not disorderly.

 To have this point of view, we need to fight the establishment.
 There's so much misinformation, an entire industry (psychology & psychiatry) set on our destruction or at least downplaying our existence as being a sign of illness.
-But if endogenic systems exist, if plurals and multiples who are not "disorderly" exist, then our being multiple is not the problem — our PTSD is the problem.
+But endogenic systems exist, plurals and multiples who are not "disorderly" exist New, so our being multiple is not the problem — our C-PTSD is the problem.
 Back to most of our problems in-system are social issues, once you set aside the C-PTSD -- the panic reactions are making our social issues worse, but we can tackle the issues with 3 different strategies.
 Resolving people-problems, resolving C-PTSD, and then where they meet in the middle: the internal social issues of plurals with C-PTSD like trigger cascades/flooding.

 We wouldn't have used those words (or MPD for that matter) for most of those 19 years.
 That's a long time to run around as a multiple without a community and without the concepts and support one needs to figure things out.
 A long time to be a system mostly of "Apparently Normal Parts" (argh! hate the words!!) and the vast majority of our abuse either swept under a rug of denial, or hidden from us in internal compartments.